Isaiah Briscoe: College career

 As a freshman, Briscoe averaged 9.6 points and 5.3 rebounds per game.
 However, he struggled with his shooting particularly from outside, hitting only 14 percent of his attempts from behind the arc.
-Coming into his sophomore season, he worked as playing more of a point guard role.
+Coming into his sophomore season, he worked at playing more of a point guard role.
 He posted 12.1 points, 5.4 rebounds, and 4.2 assists per game as a sophomore.

-At the conclusion of his sophomore season, Briscoe announced that he would forgo his final two years of collegiate eligibility and enter the 2017 NBA draft, becoming the fourth Kentucky Wildcat to do so.
+At the conclusion of his sophomore season, Briscoe announced that he would forgo his final two years of collegiate eligibility and enter the 2017 NBA draft joining teammates De'Aaron Fox, Malik Monk, and Bam Adebayo becoming the fourth Kentucky Wildcat to do so.

 Professional career

 Kalev/Cramo (2017–2018)

 After going undrafted in the 2017 NBA draft, Briscoe joined the Philadelphia 76ers for the 2017 NBA Summer League.
 In six games for the 76ers, he averaged 5.5 points and 2.2 assists per game.
 On September 14, 2017, he signed a training camp contract with the Portland Trail Blazers.
-He was waived by the Trail Blazers on October 13, 2017 after appearing in six preseason games.
+He was waived by the Trail Blazers on October 13, 2017, after appearing in six preseason games.
 Briscoe signed with Estonian club Kalev/Cramo.
-On February 16, 2018 Briscoe scored 50 points as he took home MVP honors at the Estonia/Latvia All Star Game.
+On February 16, 2018, Briscoe scored 50 points as he took home MVP honors at the Estonia/Latvia All Star Game.
 On June 9, 2018, Briscoe won the VTB United League Young Player of the Year award, given to the league's best player under age 23.
 In the 2017–18 season Briscoe averaged 18.5 points, 3.4 rebounds, 4.2 assists, and 1.6 steals in 26.7 minutes per game.